MickEddie/Assignment/README.md

-1. Get the least number
+1. Get the least number.

 2. Compare the first number with second and third number, and store the least.